mister-benjamin/etherwake-nfqueue-openwrt/README.md

 * libnetfilter-queue
 * iptables-mod-nfqueue
-* kmod-ipt-nfqueue

 They will be automatically selected and compiled for you.
-If they shouldn't be installed on your target device, *opkg* will try to resolve dependencies with those packages in the repositories.
+If they are not installed on your target device, *opkg* will try to resolve dependencies with packages in the repositories.

 ### Adding the package feed